TheGambler’s view on how to really play blackjack ( 21 ).

 Would you like to learn how to play blackjack?
 If so you’ll find this gamblerock.com Blackjack page offers professional insights and opportunities to take advantage of when you play 21 for real money at a casino.
 With well over 20 years experience as an advantage blackjack player I’ve actually become to good for my own good.
 I understand how to count cards, the hi low card counting math formula used to count cards and the basic principles of how to count cards in blackjack.
 With this having been clarified, I actually don’t count nor do I keep an active running count or a true count.

-And I’m talking about doing crazy stuff like doubling down on hard 17 against a dealer’s bust card showing and even doubling down on a hard eighteen against a dealer’s bust card.
-I’ve probably doubled down on about 50 or so hard 18 blackjack hands in my lifetime (mostly this year, a handful were another time several years back) and I’ve pulled it off at least 30 times, probably closer to 35 times I succeeded out of 50 attempts.
-That might seem statistically impossible or at least statistically improbable to say the least using basic black jack strategy math, even if a running count is kept.
+I’ve probably doubled down on about 50 or so hard 18 blackjack hands in my lifetime (most of them were this year, a handful were another time several years back) and I’ve pulled it off (not busted) at least 30 times.
+Its probably closer to 35 times that I succeeded when doubling down on a hard 18 out of 50 attempts.
+That might seem statistically impossible or at least statistically improbable to say the least using basic black jack strategy math, even if any type of running count is kept.

 The first hand out of the shoe I usually follow basic strategy since its the best mathematical option given that all of the cards remain in the shoe.
 No cards have yet to be dealt out to the players.
 No one has taken a hit or split their cards and everything else remain equal.
 In this scenario basic blackjack strategy does have the best odds statistically speaking so I will often follow it on the first hand out of the black jack shoe.

 However, now always.
 I look at the card distribution patterns of each card that is deal out.
 In real time my brain scans and observes each value that comes out, one after the next.
 Noticing any patterns in the cards and whether they’re distributed in a true shuffle or not.